IIT Kanpur: Computer Centre

-The Computer Centre is one of the advanced computing service centre among academic institution in India.
-IT hosts IIT Kanpur website and provides personal web space for students and faculties.
-It also provides a spam filtered email server and high speed fibre optic Internet to all the hostels and the academics.
+The Computer Centre hosts the IIT Kanpur website and provides personal web space for students and faculties.
+It also provides a spam filtered email server and high speed fibre optic Internet to all the hostels and the academic areas.
 Users have multiple options to choose among various interfaces to access mail service.
 It has Linux and windows laboratories equipped with dozens of high-end software like MATLAB, Autocad, Ansys, Abaqus etc. for use of students.
 Apart from departmental computer labs, computer centre hosts more than 300 Linux terminals and more than 100 Windows terminals and is continuously available to the students for academic work and recreation.
 Computer centre has recently adopted an open source software policy for its infrastructure and computing.
 Various high-end compute and GPU servers are remotely available from data centre for user computation.

-Computer centre has multiple super computing clusters for research and teaching activity.
+The computer centre has multiple super computing clusters for research and teaching activity.
 In June 2014 IIT Kanpur launched their second supercomputer which is India's fifth most powerful supercomputer as of now.
-The new supercomputer 'Cluster Platform SL230s Gen8' manufactured by Hewlett-Packard has 15,360 cores and a theoretical peak (Rpeak) 307.2 TFlop/s and is the world's 192th most powerful supercomputer as of June 2015.
+The new supercomputer 'Cluster Platform SL230s Gen8' manufactured by Hewlett-Packard has 15,360 cores and a theoretical peak (Rpeak) 307.2 TFlop/s and is the world's 192nd most powerful supercomputer as of June 2015.
 Recently, IIT Kanpur has developed a compressed air-based mineral transport system.
 The project was presented at the Global Investors Summit, in 2023.
 It received good feedback for its less material loss, reduced air pollution, and efficiency to reduce travel time to a great extent.
 The main objective of the system is to transport coal and slurry.

+ŚIKṢĀ: Study Centre for Indian Knowledge System for Holistic Advancement

+The mission of the ŚIKṢĀ Centre for Indian Knowledge System at IIT Kanpur is to promote, facilitate, and benefit from IKS-related studies, research, content development and outreach.
+The vision of the Centre is to establish IITK at the forefront of IKS studies in the world.

+Hypersonic Experimental Aerodynamics Laboratory

+In February 2024, IIT Kanpur built and evaluated the Hypervelocity Expansion Tunnel Test Facility, referred to as S2, in the Department of Aerospace Engineering's Hypersonic Experimental Aerodynamics Laboratory (HEAL).
+Ballistic missile launches, scramjet flights, and extreme hypersonic conditions of atmospheric entry can all be replicated at the S2 facility.
+It is anticipated that the facility will support ISRO and DRDO's Hypersonic Technology Demonstrator Vehicle, RLV Technology Demonstration Programme, and Gaganyaan.
+The facility can generating flight speeds between Mach 8 to 29.